The Short Story

 In November 2016 Robin and Krystal started the production of a new Celtic Krystal CD.
 Duncan and Dicky came on board for this recording at the SoundArc Studio in Shefford, with Alex Lewis as sound engineer and London based Pete Maher to master the tracks.
 Pure Music of Manchester completed the manufacturing for the 8th.September 2017 release.
 Eilidh Price designed the CD inserts and the marketing theme of the project.
 The CD ‘The Silver Darlings’ is available to download and can be purchased from the shop.

 Robin’s back!
-Well have not really been away as the gigs kept happening when I was fit enough and the new recording ‘Silver Darlings’ finally got released.
+Well has not really been away as the gigs kept happening, when I was fit enough, and the new recording ‘Silver Darlings’ finally got released.
 This period saw an Oscar winning performance of ‘thank yous’ to The NHS, as old as me, my wife, family, friends, Krystal and all you gave me support and care over the past 4/5 years.
 2018’s a busy year with lots of new material coming to the fore with loadsa Craic for good measure.
 On the JazzUp front it has really to taken off at Club 85 in Hitchin.

-Busy start to the year with four Burns’ Suppers and Paddy’s Day celebrations.
+The year got off to a great start with four Burns’ Suppers and Paddy’s Day celebrations.
 The longest gig ever in my 52 years of gigging.
-A two hour afternoon set then a five hour evening set at The Vic in Hitchin was the pinnacle of singing stamina endurance test for the ageing Wild Rover !
-July saw my fiddling friend Krystal tying the matrimonial chord with Richard at Stonehenge.
+A two hour afternoon set then a five hour evening set at The Vic in Hitchin was the pinnacle of my singing stamina endurance test for an ageing Wild Rover !
+July 2019 saw my fiddling friend Krystal tying the matrimonial chord with Richard at Stonehenge.
 Quite an occasion to be permitted to perform in the Centre Circle of Stonehenge.
 Yes, we played with The Stones!